Drug Policy Innovation In Disease Diagnosis

 As for the approach to offenders, it was too easy to choose incarceration for those that committed low-level offenses.
-Addicts were treated as the criminal, not as ill.
-This new drug policy meant a plan to send offenders into treatment options rather than the easy option of jail.
+Addicts were treated as criminals, not as ill.
+This new drug policy meant a plan to send offenders to treatment options rather than the easy option of jail.
 There was also a plan to combat trafficking on the Southwest border.
 This not only focused on decreasing availability, but it also focused on the criminal actions of the supplier, not the addict.

-At the time, the policy was welcomed by the American Society of Addiction Medicine who said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
+At the time, the policy was welcomed by the American Society of Addiction Medicine, which said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
 There were hopes that this was a significant turnaround in the viewpoint on drug addiction.

 This could only lead to greater accessibility of treatment options, better drug testing procedures, less stigma, and a more compassionate outlook.
 Four years have passed since this medication policy on health care for addicts, and amendments have been made.

-Two years later, the Obama Administration updated their drug policy.
+Two years later, the Obama Administration updated its drug policy.
 This allowed them to highlight their ongoing goals for drug welfare and healthcare in the US.

-They were determined to talk about some of the improvements that were within the past four years in the early stages of this 21st-century program.
+They were determined to talk about some of the improvements that were made within the past four years in the early stages of this 21st-century program.

-These were positive steps on each of the three areas of interest:
+These were positive steps in each of the three areas of interest: